Victor7615/Sales-Analysis/README.md

 5. **Time-Based Analysis:** Identifying peak sales hours and days for effective resource allocation.
 Certainly!
 Here's the updated README file with the content from the current page:

----

-# Executive Sales Report

-This repository contains an executive sales report dashboard that provides insights into sales, profits, and customer trends.

 ## Overview